MooseCowBear/mercury/README.md

 ## Features

-- Realtime messaging using WebSockets.
+- Real time messaging using WebSockets.
 - Messages may be text or an image (with Cloudinary for image storage)
 - Public and private chats
 - Notifications for new messages received in private chats (when user is not in the private chat at the time the message is sent)